 Where people do have stuff, what kind of stuff do you find yourself usually moving?

 These days the only bit of furniture people ever want to move is a bookshelf.
 People will just have a load of bags and a few boxes with maybe kitchen appliances in or whatever, although we don't really know what's in them.
 People definitely seem to have more clothes, though, from all the bags we lug about.

 What about tech?

-The only thing we'd move is a flat-screen TV and that's it.
-I can't remember the last time I moved a HiFi or one of those old big tellys you used to get.
-It's again just because everyone has everything on their phones or laptops and don't need to have a lot of technology any more.
+The only thing we'd move is a flat-screen TV, and that's it.
+I can't remember the last time I moved a HiFi or one of those old big televisions you used to get.
+It's again just because people have everything on their phones or laptops and don't need to have a lot of technology any longer.
 People seem to have more clothes and less tech, definitely.